Device-Native Autonomous Agents for Privacy-Preserving Negotiations: Experimental Evaluation

 \textbf{Datasets.} 2 public datasets are used for evaluation.
 The Medical Cost Personal dataset~\cite{choi2018insurance} contains 1,338 records with premium values ranging from \$1,121 to \$63,770, including features such as age, BMI, smoking status, and region.
 The Supply Chain Shipment Pricing dataset~\cite{watsky2019supply} comprises 10,324 B2B transactions with unit prices and features including product category, shipment mode, and freight costs.

 \textbf{Scenarios.} 3 complexity levels are established for each domain.
-Insurance scenarios comprise: \\ (1) simple premium negotiation with single-parameter adjustment, \\ (2) medium coverage adjustment involving deductible-premium tradeoffs, and \\ (3) complex claims settlement with multiple disputed items. \\ B2B scenarios comprise:\\ (1) simple bulk pricing for single-product orders,\\ (2) medium contract renewal with volume commitments, and\\ (3) complex multi-term procurement involving delivery, payment, and warranty terms.
+Insurance scenarios comprise: (1) simple premium negotiation with single-parameter adjustment, (2) medium coverage adjustment involving deductible-premium tradeoffs, and (3) complex claims settlement with multiple disputed items. \\ B2B scenarios comprise: (1) simple bulk pricing for single-product orders, (2) medium contract renewal with volume commitments, and (3) complex multi-term procurement involving delivery, payment, and warranty terms.

 \textbf{Device Tiers.} 3 device configurations are evaluated.
-High-end devices are equipped with an 8-core CPU, 16GB of RAM, and a dedicated NPU, simulating the performance of flagship smartphones and laptops.
-Mid-range devices include a 4-core CPU and 8GB of RAM without an NPU, which represents typical consumer hardware.
-Low-end devices have a 2-core CPU and 4GB of RAM, which are typical of budget devices and older hardware.
+High-end devices are equipped with an 8-core CPU, 16GB RAM, and dedicated NPU.
+Mid-range devices include a 4-core CPU and 8GB RAM without an NPU.
+Low-end devices have a 2-core CPU and 4GB RAM.

 \textbf{Metrics.} Primary evaluation metrics include success rate (\%) measuring negotiation completion with acceptable outcomes, latency (ms) capturing end-to-end negotiation time, fairness quantified using Nash bargaining scores on a 0--1 scale, energy consumption measured in joules, and privacy leakage measured in bits of information exposed.